MurrayPHN/phn-exchange-docs/docs/practices/eula.md

 B7.2 The End User must not permit any person or entity to use the Software who is in the business of supplying software competitive with the Software.

-B7.3 The End User must not share any user account or any authentication details with any other person, and must take reasonable steps to ensure the security of it computer system, the Software, and the End User Data.
+B7.3 The End User must not share any user account or any authentication details with any other person, and must take reasonable steps to ensure the security of its computer system, the Software, and the End User Data.

 B7.4 The End User is responsible for all acts and omissions of its employees and contractors and any act or omission of an employee or contractor of the End User shall, as between the End User and PCS, and as between the End User and Murray PHN, constitute an act or omission of the End User.